 Application Note Subject AN1 How to heat oil baths with your controller.
-(Included in Appendix) AN2 Changing the controller's thermocouple type.
+(Included in Appendix) AN2 Changing the controllers thermocouple type.
 AN3 Changing the heating outlet into a cooling outlet.
-AN4 AN4 Using the controller for unattended fractional distillations.
-AN5 AN5 Using the controller with inductive (motors, valves) loads.

 4.1 Theory of How the Controller Works - Simply.
 For the purpose of explaining how the controller works, the example of a solution heated with a heating mantle is used.
 The principles are the same for all heater types.